zero-sam/zero-ip-changer/README.md

 - **Tor** (should be installed on the system)
 - **Requests library** for HTTP requests
 - **Stem library** for interacting with Tor
+- WORKS ONLY ON LINUX
+- WINDOWS UPDATE WILL BE GIVEN IN COUPLE MONTHS OR EARLY 2025

 ## Installation